minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 [oracle@standby ~]$
 ```

-2. From the primary side, connect to orclpdb as testuser.
+2. From the primary side, connect to orclpdb as **testuser**.
 Check the records in the test table.

 ```
 SQL> select * from test;